lleaff/my_printf/README.md

-A minimal printf implementation with no float support and no buffering.
+A minimal printf implementation with no buffering.

 ```c
 int  my_printf(const char *format, ...);